aws/aws-parallelcluster/docs/source/configuration.rst

 s3_read_write_resource
 """"""""""""""""""""""
-Specify S3 resource for which cfncluster nodes will be granted read-write access
+Specify S3 resource for which AWS ParallelCluster nodes will be granted read-write access

 For example, 'arn:aws:s3:::my_corporate_bucket/Development/\*' would provide read-write access to all objects in the Development folder of the my_corporate_bucket bucket.